smintio/Portals-ComponentFramework-Interfaces/README.md

 ## Accessing Documentation

-Smint.io component framework API documentation is available on Swagger, but access is restricted.
+The Smint.io component framework API documentation is available on Swagger, but access is restricted.
 Please note that you will be requested to sign a Non-Disclosure Agreement (NDA) before gaining access.
 To request access, please contact [Smint.io](mailto:support@smint.io).

-Also note that you will need an account with Microsoft Visual Studio cloud offerings (Azure DevOps), as the SDKs are hosted there.
+Also note that, if you want to us our pre-built API clients or SDKs (available for C# and TypeScript), you will need an account with Microsoft Visual Studio cloud offerings (Azure DevOps), as the SDKs are hosted there.

 ## Swagger Page